cesarvr/blog/content/post/simple-cdci.md

 ## Step Two

-This part assumes that you already have Jenkins deployed and running in your Openshift cluster, if you don't I wrote [this small guide](https://github.com/cesarvr/Spring-Boot#configuring-continuous-integration) to help you get the basics, you can comeback to this point when you finnish the installation.
+This part assumes that you already have Jenkins deployed and running in your Openshift cluster, if you haven't do this before, I've wrote [this small guide](https://github.com/cesarvr/Spring-Boot#configuring-continuous-integration) to help you get the basics, you can comeback to this point when you finnish the installation.

+One advantage of doing our build configuration using the binary strategy is that it give us a "common interface", meaning that it doesn't matter if we build our binary with Gradle, Maven or Ant; this build just require that we provide a JAR file.

+Spring Boot offers a way to create light weight microservices using an embeded Tomcat, so [let's containerize a Spring Boot ](https://github.com/cesarvr/GradleOpenShift) microservice using Gradle.

 Now let's create a simple Pipeline: